 PICCOLO: Unlocking the Antarctic's Carbon Secrets

-Led by UEA's Prof Karen Heywood, a team of scientists have embarked on an expedition to the Antarctic to investigate how carbon dioxide moves and transforms in the Southern Ocean.
+Led by UEA's Prof Karen Heywood, a team of scientists embarked on an expedition to the Antarctic to investigate how carbon dioxide moves and transforms in the Southern Ocean.

-The project is part of the NERC (Natural Environment Research Council)-funded RoSES (Role of the Southern Ocean in the Earth System) programme, and led by the University of East Anglia (UEA) and the Plymouth Marine Laboratory (PML), alongside the British Antarctic Survey (BAS) (which operates the RRS Sir David Attenborough), the University of Plymouth, the University of Leeds, and the University of St Andrews.
+The project was part of the NERC (Natural Environment Research Council)-funded RoSES (Role of the Southern Ocean in the Earth System) programme, and led by the University of East Anglia (UEA) and the Plymouth Marine Laboratory (PML), alongside the British Antarctic Survey (BAS) (which operates the RRS Sir David Attenborough), the University of Plymouth, the University of Leeds, and the University of St Andrews.
 Their findings will be used to inform decisions on international climate change policy.

 PICCOLO: taking stock